 |Selen Gökçe Gökdemir, Германия:«St. Petersburg was the best experience ever.
 I fell in love with the city, the people and the language.
 Most importantly, I met so many inspiring people, whom I now call my friends.
 Intercultural communication and many critical discussions during the classes also helped me to consider and understand very different and diverse viewpoints and to reflect on my own opinion.
 What I really appreciated was the atmosphere among the students, but also the teachers made an effort to create an atmosphere of support and understanding, where everyone helped each other.
 Studying MA SES in St. Petersburg broadened my horizon for which I will be eternally grateful».|

-Each student of the master’s degree program ‘Studies in European Societies’ is required to undertake a research internship in a Russian or international research centre, political organization, NGO or enterprise.
-Usually, students take over the task of looking for a suitable internship place accounting for their research interests and career ambitions.
-Their scientific supervisors as well as the DAAD visiting lecturer would help them in this search.
-Working as interns for several weeks, students obtain valuable professional experience and at the same time collect data for their master’s theses.
+Each student of MA SES undertakes a research internship in Russian or international research centres, political organizations, NGOs or enterprises, according to his research interests and career ambitions.
+Their scientific supervisors as well as the DAAD visiting lecturer help them in choosing the destination.
+Working as interns for several weeks, students obtain valuable professional experience and collect data for their master’s theses.

 |Marina Novikova, Russia: “As I’m doing my MA research in the field of urban studies, I decided to join the group ‘What is the shared future of the cities of Europe?
 Urbanism, urban development and justice’ at the Technical University of Munich.
 I was lucky not only to meet highly professional colleagues, but also to find new friends among them: the enthusiastic and bright-eyed people that are really trying to change the world for the better!”|